 You don’t have to go all Negative Nancy with the headlines.
 Explore different options.
 Settle for one that would compel you to read through.

-Increase the Length of the Headlines
+Increase Length of Headlines

 Three amazing sites, with fantastic content are Business Insider, Buzzfeed, and Upworthy.
 Guess what they all have in common?
 That’s right, they all use long headlines.